 - Martin – with its 185th anniversary in 2018, Martin is America’s oldest existing guitar manufacturer.
 Many Martin vintage models have been used on countless recordings and even been showcased at the Metropolitan Museum of Art in NYC.
 They have a selection of ¾ sized Little Martin models at different price points, from the Sheeran signature down to their first travel model, the Backpacker.

 - Taylor – Taylor offers their ¾ sized Baby Taylors (dreadnaught shape), and GS mini (grand symphony shape) in different tonewoods and with electronics.
 They also make a GS mini bass.
-The ⅞ sized Big Baby is for small handed players that seek the sound of a dreadnaught but may have difficulty reaching comfortably over the wider lower bout.
+The ⅞ sized Big Baby is for small handed players that seek the sound quality of a full size dreadnaught but may have difficulty reaching comfortably over the wider lower bout.

 Given the need for longer strings to reproduce low notes (there’s a reason for the shape of a grand piano), there are somewhat fewer options for the bass guitar for the small hands.
 The standard Fender bass guitar has a scale of 34”.
 However, some famous models from the classic rock era are still available at 30” scale, ideal for small handed players.